University of Wisconsin–Eau Claire: History

 During the late 1960s, the university was involved in several protests against the Vietnam War, including a 42-hour vigil and several marches.
 Though there were numerous protests, all of them remained peaceful.
 After the Kent State shootings, the university community planted four trees as a memorial to the dead students.

 In 1971, the name of the institution was changed to the University of Wisconsin–Eau Claire following the merger of the Wisconsin State University System and the University of Wisconsin System.
 In subsequent years, the university would solidify its tradition as a liberal arts campus.
 Currently, the university's stated mission is to provide "rigorous undergraduate liberal education" alongside "distinctive professional and graduate programs that build on and strengthen our proud tradition of liberal education."
 Since the 1971 merger, Eau Claire has expanded its course offerings, added more faculty and students, and enlarged campus grounds.
 Eau Claire has also acquired hundreds of acres of forested land primarily used for environmental research and purchased the Saint Bede Monastery in October 2011.

 In 1974, the Richard E. Hibbard Humanities Hall opened on campus and an addition to the Davies Center was finished three years later in 1977.
 The Allied Health and Clinical Services Building was constructed in 1982 on the north bank of the Chippewa River, and in 1985 an addition to the Nursing building was constructed and opened.
 The construction of the new W.R.
 Davies Center was completed in 2012 and Centennial Hall was completed in 2013, later being opened in 2014.
 The construction of Centennial Hall was the first building on campus to be constructed and funded by "state dollars" in 30 years, while the new Davies Center was funded completely by student fees.
 Towers Hall, initially built in 1966, began a renovation project in 2017 starting with Towers South renovations during the 2017–2018 school year followed by Towers North renovations during the 2018–2019 school year.
 This renovation project was funded completely by student housing fees with expenditures over $35 million.

 The university was involved in a gay rights controversy in 2016 when Tom Hilton, an information systems professor, negatively responded to a student email asking for his support for the Eau Queer Film Festival.

 UW–Eau Claire was the center of a controversy related to an oak tree sacred to Native Americans.
 Eventually, after much publicity, it was decided to scrap the old plans, despite the large added expense, and build the $48.8 million building at another location.
-In September 2016, a free speech board on campus had "UWEC is racist" written on it and it was promptly taken down.
-The board sparked a discussion about racial equity and diversity on campus.

 In 2018, UW-Eau Claire adopted UW-Barron College as a branch campus.
 The "merger" was part of a UW-System wide restructuring plan.